ismailp145/StudyPodDeploy/presentation.md

 The podcast is shown in the user's library (Yousef)

 Discovery Page
-How the discovery page is populated.(Yousef)
+How the discovery page is populated.(Fahad)

 S3 Service (Fahad)